 The study by BIT and Indeed found that 9 in 10 job-seekers wanted increased flexibility, whether that meant working remotely (60%), flexible hours or ‘flexitime’ (54%), or reduced hours (26%).

-Flexible working can be particularly beneficial to women, who Truss noted were more likely to have childcare or other commitments in the home that.
+Flexible working can be particularly beneficial to women, who Truss noted were more likely to have childcare or other commitments in the home that make working traditional 9 to 5 office roles more challenging.

 Flexible roles boost applications